SAP warns China's slowdown is hurting software sales

 That was having a knock-on effect to other companies in the region.
 Companies in Japan, Australia and New Zealand, particularly, have become more hesitant about investing, Snabe said.

-SAP's biggest competitor, U.S.-based Oracle, last month blamed Asia and Latin America for its disappointing software sales and subscriptions.
+SAP's biggest competitor, U.S.-based Oracle (ORCL.N), last month blamed Asia and Latin America for its disappointing software sales and subscriptions.

 The company cut its outlook for revenue growth from software and software-related services to at least 10 percent in 2013, excluding exchange-rate fluctuations, compared with a previous forecast for 11-13 percent growth.